-This course is an introduction to French as a spoken and written language.
+The course will use thematic units for students interested in further developing their Italian language skills.
+Students will be expected to make oral presentations, write long essays and practice their grammar.
+Students will take a final examination and the Advanced Placement Examination, which is required.
+In addition, students will have the opportunity to receive three college credits through the Dutchess Community College program by meeting the course requirements.
+5410 SPANISH 1 (1 Unit - Full Year) (Factor 8) This course is an introduction to Spanish as a spoken and written language.
 The coursework includes regular, repetitive practice where students are expected to read, write, and speak about their immediate world which would include their interests, school life, family, friends and self.
-They will be able to ask and understand basic information to enhance their understanding of the diverse cultures of the French speaking world through authentic French materials.
+They will be able to ask and understand basic information to be able to effectively communicate in the language.
+In addition, this course will seek to enhance an understanding of the diverse cultures of the Spanish speaking world through authentic Spanish materials such as newspaper clippings, headlines, and advertisements.
 Students will take a school final exam.
+5420 SPANISH 2 (1 Unit - Full Year) (Factor 8) Prerequisite: Successful completion of Spanish 1.